History

 Railroad and Local History

-The New York & Harlem Railroad originated in the 1830s as an early commuter railroad linking lower Manhattan (New York City) with the affluent new “suburb” of Harlem in northern Manhattan.
+The New York & Harlem Railroad originated in the 1830s as an early commuter railroad linking lower Manhattan with the affluent new “suburb” of Harlem in northern Manhattan.
 In the early 1840s, businessmen pushed for an extension of the railroad much farther north after Boston was connected to Albany via the new Western Railroad of Massachusetts.
-Albany was the terminus for both the Erie Canal to the west and the newly constructed Buffalo-to-Albany New York Central Railroad.
+Albany was the terminus for both the Erie Canal to the west and the newly constructed Buffalo-to-Albany section of the New York Central Railroad.
 New York City businessmen worried that Boston would have a competitive advantage over New York City for the expanding “western trade.”

 By the early 1840s, the New York & Harlem Railroad had been extended northward into Westchester County.
 In 1845, the New York State Legislature authorized further extension northward to create a connection with Albany.
 An inland route up what later became known as the “Harlem Valley” was chosen.
 The valley route was easier and less costly to construct than a route following the Hudson River.
 However, business interests in important cities along the Hudson River such as Poughkeepsie soon raised the capital to construct a second railroad line, the Hudson River Railroad.
 This competing project was completed to Albany at almost the same time as the New York & Harlem Railroad and wound up becoming the primary route.